Menu ☰

 Panel Ref: Panel 31 and 64

-Frederick Albert Young was born in about September 1889, the son of George Plimmer Young and his wife Matilda Jane (née Thornton).
-His parents, both born in Liverpool, married in 1883 and had seven children.
-Frederick had older siblings George, Florence, and Alfred (who died at age 3), and younger sisters Harriet (Hettie), Louisa, and Emily (who died in infancy).
+Frederick Albert Young was born in September 1889, the son of George Plimmer Young and his wife Matilda Jane (née Thornton).
+His parents, both born in Liverpool, married on the 30th September 1883 at St Chrysostom's Church, Everton.
+George was a 24 year old book keeper of Alexander Street,his father John was deceased, whilst Matilda was aged 23 of Compton Street, her father Henry described as a Gentleman.
+They had seven children, Frederick had older siblings George, Florence, and Alfred (who died at age 3), and younger sisters Harriet (Hettie), Louisa, and Emily (who died in infancy).
 His father was a bookkeeper.

-His mother died just a couple of weeks after the census, in April 1911.
+His mother died aged 49 just a couple of weeks after the census, in April 1911.

-Frederick enlisted in Liverpool in the 19th (Pals) Bn, King’s Liverpool Regiment on 07th January 1915, as Private 24375, giving his age as 25 years and 3 months, and his occupation as storekeeper.
-He is 5’ 6” tall, with a scar on his right knee.
+Frederick enlisted in Liverpool joining the 19th (Pals) Battalion, of The King’s Liverpool Regiment on 07th January 1915, as Private 24375, giving his age as 25 years and 3 months, and his occupation as storekeeper, address 71 Ennismore Rd.
+He was described as being 5’ 6” tall, with a scar on his right knee.
+He gave his next of kin as his brother George Young.

 He was posted to Brigade Depot the same day.
 His service record shows a posting to the 3rd (Garrison) Bn K.L.R. on 20th July 1915 but the entry is crossed out and he was transferred to the 1st Bn Manchester (Garrison) Regiment Depot on 1st October 1915 with regimental number 30764.